Date of Award:

 This study was unique in that it analyzed clients seeking counseling for a reverse mortgage rather than just the borrowers who originated a reverse mortgage.
 It also looked at their reasons for seeking the reverse mortgage.
 Younger clients were more likely to desire to pay off an existing forward mortgage; older clients were more likely to need increased income.
 The practical significance of the study's findings can be used to encourage the preparation of near-retirement adults and to encourage senior mortgagors to carefully plan the use of funds received from a reverse mortgage leading to an increase in the financial well-being of seniors.

 Stokes, Cindy R., "An Analysis of Reverse Mortgage Clients at the Utah State University Family Life Center Housing and Financial Counseling Services" (2010).
-All Graduate Theses and Dissertations.
-Paper 789.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+789.